-In this context, it is important to stress that the appropriateness or otherwise of this third Cross-Cutting Theme was a major subject of comment in the responses to the Consultation exercise: although there was general support for this, many respondents felt that tackling poverty needed to be a clearer focus of intervention in the Priority Axes.
-This has been addressed by the inclusion of Priority Axis 1, which relates to the Social Inclusion Thematic Objective, alongside the commitment to include the promotion of social inclusion and combatting poverty as a Cross-Cutting Theme across all ESI Funds.
+In this context, it is important to stress that the appropriateness or otherwise of this third Cross-Cutting Theme was a major subject of comment in the responses to the Consultation exercise: although there was general support for this, many respondents felt that tackling poverty needed to be a clearer focus of intervention in the Priority Axes55.
+This has been addressed to some extent by the attribution of Priority Axis 1 to the Social Inclusion Thematic Objective alongside the commitment to include the promotion of social inclusion and combatting poverty as a Cross-Cutting Theme across all ESI Funds.

-$^{\rm 41}$ European Structural Funds 2014 - 2020: Consultation Analysis, p.
+55 European Structural Funds 2014 - 2020: Consultation Analysis, p.
 36